Kempner Institute Undergraduate Summer Internship Program in AI/ML Research & Engineering

 Technical skills required:

-- Proficiency in coding (Python) and deep learning frameworks (PyTorch) with a drive to enhance these skills.
+• Proficiency in coding (Python) and deep learning frameworks (PyTorch) with a drive to strengthen these skills.

-- Familiarity with one of the AI/ML fields like natural language processing, computer vision, reinforcement learning, generative models, or a strong interest in exploring them.
+• Familiarity with at least one relevant area of AI/ML — such as natural language processing, computer vision, reinforcement learning, generative models, computational neuroscience, or scientific machine learning — or a strong interest in developing expertise in these areas.

-- Basic data preprocessing, feature engineering, and model evaluation, or a strong willingness to gain hands-on experience.
+• Basic data preprocessing, computational analysis, feature engineering, or model evaluation, or a strong willingness to gain hands-on experience.

 Basic qualifications: